edgebox-iot/multipass-config/README.md

 ## Installation

-1. Clone this repository to your Linux host.
+1. Clone this repository to your machine.
 2. Run `make install`
 3. Access `http://edgebox.local` in your browser.